Russian phone firm MTS faces seizure of Uzbekistan assets

-MOSCOW MTS (MBT.N), Russia's biggest mobile phone operator, said on Friday that the authorities in Uzbekistan had ordered the seizure of all the assets of its local subsidiary following a criminal investigation.
+MOSCOW Aug 31 MTS, Russia's biggest mobile phone operator, said on Friday that the authorities in Uzbekistan had ordered the seizure of all the assets of its local subsidiary following a criminal investigation.

-MTS, part of oil-to-telecoms conglomerate Sistema (SSAq.L) (AFKS.MM), last week took a $1.1 billion (694 million pounds) write-off in connection with the withdrawal of its Uzbek operating licence following the arrest of four local managers on criminal charges.
+MTS, part of oil-to-telecoms conglomerate Sistema , last week took a $1.1 billion write-off in connection with the withdrawal of its Uzbek operating licence following the arrest of four local managers on criminal charges.

-MTS claims the campaign is an unwarranted attack on its business of the type that had forced out other foreign investors such as London-listed Oxus Gold OXS.L.
+MTS claims the campaign is an unwarranted attack on its business of the type that had forced out other foreign investors such as London-listed Oxus Gold.

 In a statement on Friday MTS said that the Judicial Department of Tashkent had initiated enforcement proceedings to seize all of the assets of Uzdunrobita, its local subsidiary.